Learn what the education sector can benefit from implementing cloud storage – a noteworthy application of cloud computing.

 Cloud computing has grown exponentially in the last decade.
 The education sector has been noticing its impacts: transforming the delivery of time-critical information, creating effective online learning platforms, storing student information, etc.

 One recent use case of cloud computing that stands out is cloud storage.
 The service, remotely operated by a third-party provider, keeps clients’ files off-site in a secure virtual space.
+It is also characterized by a high level of scalability, allowing the database and other functions to be expanded or reduced based on the institution’s needs.

-Cloud storage can provide academic solutions with distinctive qualities, specifically: cost-efficiency, scalability, and accessibility.
+This cloud service can provide academic solutions with distinctive qualities, specifically: cost-efficiency, scalability, and accessibility.

 Cloud storage is cost-effective